List of Marvel Cinematic Universe teams and organizations: Stark Industries

 The company also has a negative impact, with Wanda and Pietro Maximoff recalling their childhood in the fictional nation of Sokovia, where the apartment in which the Maximoff family was living was attacked with Stark Industries-manufactured mortar shells, killing their parents.
 This would prove to be the basis for their hatred of Stark.

 A former Stark Industries warehouse later becomes the new Avengers headquarters.
 It is revealed in 2016 that Damage Control is a joint venture between Stark Industries and the U.S. government to clean up New York City in the aftermath of the invasion.

 In 2024, a group of disgruntled former Stark Industries employees led by Quentin Beck create a fabricated superhero named Mysterio using the Stark Industries augmented reality technology "B.A.R.F." to wreak havoc while using drones to pose as the Elementals.
-They are stopped by Peter Parker, but William Ginter Riva managed to leak Spider-Man's identity to DailyBugle.com.
+They are stopped by Peter Parker, but William Ginter Riva managed to leak Spider-Man's identity to TheDailyBugle.net.

-It appeared in the films Iron Man, The Incredible Hulk, Iron Man 2, Captain America: The First Avenger, The Avengers, Iron Man 3, Captain America: The Winter Soldier, Avengers: Age of Ultron, Ant-Man, Captain America: Civil War, Spider-Man: Homecoming, Avengers: Infinity War, Avengers: Endgame, Spider-Man: Far From Home, and Spider-Man: No Way Home; the Marvel One-Shot The Consultant; as well as the ABC series Agents of S.H.I.E.L.D. and Agent Carter and the Disney+ series What If...?.
+As of 2026, the group has appeared in 19 projects: the films Iron Man, The Incredible Hulk, Iron Man 2, Captain America: The First Avenger, The Avengers, Iron Man 3, Captain America: The Winter Soldier, Avengers: Age of Ultron, Ant-Man, Captain America: Civil War, Spider-Man: Homecoming, Avengers: Infinity War, Avengers: Endgame, Spider-Man: Far From Home, and Spider-Man: No Way Home; the Marvel One-Shot The Consultant; the Marvel Television series Agents of S.H.I.E.L.D. and Agent Carter; and the Disney+ animated series What If...?.

 The Daily Bugle

 The Daily Bugle (formerly TheDailyBugle.net) is a sensationalist news outlet modeled on Alex Jones' InfoWars headquartered in New York City and hosted by J. Jonah Jameson.
 In 2024, the site released doctored footage incriminating Spider-Man for the death of Mysterio and exposed his secret identity as Peter Parker and also to his colleagues Ned Leeds and MJ.
 Betty Brant later joins the company under an internship as Jameson's correspondent.
 Following Doctor Strange's second successful attempt to erase the world's knowledge of Peter's civilian identity and Mysterio's victory, Jameson resumes his coverage of the vigilante Spider-Man's activity, while promising his viewers that he will one day discover the truth behind his secret identity.

-It appeared in the MCU films Spider-Man: Far From Home and Spider-Man: No Way Home, a series of viral marketing videos on YouTube and TikTok of the same name, as well as in the mid-credits scene of the Sony's Spider-Man Universe (SSU) film Venom: Let There Be Carnage.
+As of 2026, the group has appeared in three projects: the films Spider-Man: Far From Home and Spider-Man: No Way Home; and a web series of the same name.
+The Daily Bugle also appeared in the mid-credits scene of the Sony's Spider-Man Universe (SSU) film Venom: Let There Be Carnage.